DeepSpectrum/DeepSpectrum/README.md

 features can also be extracted from equally sized chunks of the audio file resulting in indexed time series features.
-This is controlled from the commandline by the parameter -t windowSize hopSize, where windowSize and hopSize should be given in seconds
+This is controlled from the commandline by the parameter -t windowSize hopSize, where windowSize and hopSize should be given in seconds.

-Additionally, when extracting from audio segments, `-nfft`should also be set accordingly as for small segments the default of 256 samples used for the FFT is often too large.

 ### Commandline options
 A detailed description of the commandline options is given below.
 Apart from